SQiShER/java-object-diff/docs/getting-started.md

 assert head.get("another").equals("map");
 ```

 The method `canonicalSet` provides write access to the value at the location of the node in the object graph, just as `canonicalGet` provides read access.
 There is a third method called `canonicalUnset`, which behaves differently based on the underlying object.
 It removes items from collections, nulls out objects and assigns default values to primitives.

-On top of that there are non-canonical versions of those methods, what act relative to their parent object.
+There are also non-canonical versions of those methods, which operate relative to their parent object.
 They can be useful in more advanced scenarios, but most of the time you'll probably not need them.

+## Conclusion

 You now know how to create a diff, how to extract information from it and how to apply it as a patch.
 Congratulations, you are ready to try it out on your own objects.
 This example was pretty simple and we only worked on a simple `Map`.
 But don't let this foul you.
 Working with other objects isn't any different.